jenneration/ReadMe-Generator/README.md

 - The user answers each prompt relating to a section normally included in a README.md file.
 - Once user has answered all prompts, the application generates a new file named "README.md" and renders user's answers formatted using Markdown syntax.

-## Criteria produced in this assignment
+## Criteria met in this assignment
-- A sample README.md file named "READMEsample.md" which was produced with the generator.
+- A sample README.md file named *"READMEsample.md"* which was produced with the generator.
 - A GitHub repo containing the application's code.
 - A walk-through video demonstrating:
     - How user invokes application from command line.
     - How user enter responses to prompts.
-    - A generated README that matches user input demoed.
+    - Realtime viewing of newly generated README file based the demo.
     - A functioning table of contents.

 ## Demo